18.104.22.168 - Example: Business Decisions22.214.171.124 - Example: Business Decisions

 \(p > \alpha\), fail to reject the null hypothesis

-There is not evidence that maximum daily temperature can be used to predict the number of wraps sold in the population of all days.
+There is not enough evidence to conclude that maximum daily temperature can be used to predict the number of wraps sold in the population of all days.